MULTIPLE PERSONALITY DISORDER – WHAT IS IT?

-Multiple Personality Disorder is caused by a traumatic experience, either experiencing personal trauma or witnessing a traumatic situation, and most times due to repeated traumatic experiences like sexual abuse, physical abuse and warfare with threats to life.
+Multiple Personality Disorder is caused by a traumatic experience, either experiencing personal trauma or witnessing a traumatic situation, and most times due to repeated traumatic experiences like sexual abuse, physical abuse or warfare that involves threats to life.

 Is There A Cure?

-First of all, if you think you have Multiple Personality Disorder, don’t feel it’s a stigma to have this mental illness.
+First of all, if you think you have Multiple Personality Disorder, it’s not a stigma to have this mental illness.

 Above all, be kind to yourself.
 Life still goes on, you will have good days and bad days with this to deal with on top, but take it all in your stride.
 When you’re winning, take the win, but when you’re losing, don’t fight it, accept the loss because maybe tomorrow you’ll back on a winning streak again.

-Metarphorically, I created this artwork to represent multiple elements that make up the personality of a person.
-If those elements don’t have their place, disorder makes it harder to understand something and this makes an abstract of someones true character.
+I created this artwork to represent multiple elements that make up the personality of a person.
+Disorder of these elements makes it hard to understand who or what a person is and this makes an abstract of ones true character.